ASGGroupVic/EC2-auto-operator/README.md

 Tell GIA the name, they will register it with UltraDNS

 - Dev is done: `resi-data-dev.realestate.com.au`
+- Prod: `resi-data-prod.realestate.com.au`

 ###CIDR block